rug-ai-oop/2022_assignments/README.md

 As in the original game, the player should not be able to cheat.
 In particular, the player should not be able to draw cards, play cards, or choose a suit if it is not their turn.

 Your implementation should observe the Model-View-Controller pattern.
 Your implementation of the first assignment will function as the model.
-If you were unable to complete the first assignment, there is an implementation on the branch `crazyeights-model` that you can use.
-You may need to make extensive changes to your model to make it functional in an event-based GUI setting.
+If you were unable to complete the first assignment, there will be implementation that you can use on the branch `crazyeights-model` of the repository `2022_assignments` starting 9 May.
+You may need to make some changes to your model to make it functional in an event-based GUI setting.

 Deadline: 20 May, 23:59